GovTechSG/govtech-free-access/eligibility.md

 ## Who is eligible?

-Central funding will cover specific GovTech staff roles such as Engineers, Product Managers, Delivery Managers, and Designers.
-Please note that contractors (in any role) from Bulk Tender 19024 or 23009 are not eligible.

 The following roles are eligible for centrally funded access to specific development tools:

 - GitLab: Engineers
 - Jira + Confluence: Product Managers, Engineers, and Designers
-- Figma?: Designers
+- Figma: Designers

+?> **Important:** Please note that contractors (in any role) from Bulk Tender 19024 or 23009 are not eligible.

 ## Subscription accounts